Fugitive Slave Act of 1793: Effects

 One controversy was the case of Prigg v.
 Pennsylvania.
 Edward Prigg, a citizen of Maryland, was indicted by a Pennsylvania court for attempting to kidnap a black woman in York County to return her to Maryland as a fugitive slave.
 He was tried and convicted by a local court in Pennsylvania, but the case was eventually appealed to the Supreme Court of the United States.
 Prigg had originally shown his legal warrant to the Pennsylvania court, but it had been unlawfully ignored, which demonstrated that the Fugitive Slave Act really depended on state judges, not federal law.

 The slave-catching industry expanded as a result of the law, with men who were effectively bounty hunters capturing and returning many slaves to their owners.

 In addition, the high demand for slaves in the Deep South and hunt for fugitives caused free blacks to be at risk of being kidnapped and sold into slavery, even if they had their "free" papers.
 There were numerous instances of people who were legally free and had never been slaves being captured and brought south to be sold into slavery.
 The historian Carol Wilson documented 300 such cases in Freedom at Risk (1994) and estimated there were likely thousands of others.

-A prominent example was Solomon Northup, born free around 1808 to Mintus Northup and his wife in Essex County, New York state.
+A prominent example of this was Solomon Northup, born free around 1808 to Mintus Northup and his wife in Essex County, New York state.
 (In his memoir, Solomon did not name his mother but described her as of mixed race and a quadroon.)
 In 1841, Northup was tricked into going to Washington, DC, where slavery was legal.
 He was drugged, kidnapped, and sold into slavery, and he was held as a slave in Louisiana for 12 years.
 One of the very few to regain freedom under such circumstances, he later sued the slave traders involved in Washington, DC.
-Its law prohibited Northrup from testifying against the white men because he was black and so he lost the case.
+Its law prohibited Northup from testifying against the white men because he was black and so he lost the case.
 The New York Times published an article on the trial on January 20, 1853.
 Northup published his memoir, Twelve Years a Slave (1853), a slave narrative of plantation life on the Red River in Louisiana, and a description of Washington, D.C.'s slave trade.

-The memoir was adapted as a feature film by Steve McQueen in 2013, winning three Academy Awards, including Best Picture.
+The memoir was adapted as a feature film by British director Steve McQueen in 2013, winning three Academy Awards, including Best Picture.
 The critics praised the screenplay and the performances, but there were conflicting views about the historical accuracy of the events, both in the film and in the book.